IF YOU'RE READING THIS FOR THE FIRST TIME, PLEASE READ THE MESSAGE BELOW.

 Ash's eyes widened until Brock's hand came down on his shoulder; a reassuring squeeze is all it took.
 "They've all fainted, but otherwise they don't seem to have any serious injuries so don't worry " Brock muttered before scanning the ground for their pokéballs.
 Ash and Dawn followed his example and searched for their own as well.

 Ash found where Pikachu lay out cold; a deep crater, scorched black by the attack and layered with cracked molten glass.
-Ash lifted Pikachu gingerly into his arms, cradling him gently.
+Ash lifted Pikachu gingerly into his arms, cradling it gently.
+It was like an Easter egg-hunt as Dawn, Ash, and Brock found their pokéballs still intact, but slightly scuffed up.
 They had gathered what was left of their belongings in their arms, which wasn't much.
 After returning all their Pokémon to their pokéballs they stood and stared at each other in silence.